mobxjs/mobx-angular/README.md

 mobxAngularDebug(true) // turn on
 mobxAngularDebug(false) // turn off
 ```
-Then you can hover over the components that use mobx directives, and you will have a small box to click on to console.log the dependencies of that component.
+Then you can right-click on the components that use mobx directives, and you will see a console log of the components' dependencies.
 Also, every action that happens in mobx will be console.logged in a nice way.

 ## Examples